 A new type of record called the compensation log record (CLR) is also introduced.
 A CLR describes the actions taken to undo the actions of a previous update record.
 It has all the fields of an update log record plus the undoNext pointer (i.e., the next-to-be-undone LSN).
 The DBMS adds CLRs to the log like any other record but they never need to be undone.
+Moreover, the DBMS does not wait for CLRs to be flushed to disk before notifying the application that the transaction has been aborted.
+This approach ensures efficient transaction management, especially in scenarios involving transaction rollbacks.

-Figure 3: Transaction Commit - After the transaction commits (015), the log is flushed out and the flushedLSN is modified to point to the last log record generated.
+Figure 2: Transaction Commit - After the transaction commits (015), the log is flushed out and the flushedLSN is modified to point to the last log record generated.
 At some later point, a transaction end message is written to signify in the log that this transaction will not appear again.
+Then we can trim the in-memory log up to flushedLSN.

 To abort a transaction, the DBMS first appends a ABORT record to the log buffer in memory.
 It then undoes the transaction's updates in reverse order to remove their effects from the database.
 For each undone update, the DBMS creates CLR entry in the log and restore old value.
 After all of the aborted transaction's updates are reversed, the DBMS then writes a TXN-END log record.
-A diagram of this is shown in Figure 4.
+A diagram of this is shown in Figure 3.